 Shopping for pride t-shirts is non-trivial.
 Few pride t-shirts look halfway decent, and few t-shirts look good on my big man-shoulders.
 Imagine my delight when I found this pretty one at the Human Rights Campaign shop in San Francisco.
 I bought it back when I was a student a year ago, and I have been wearing it regularly ever since.

-The simple student life is passed.
+The simple student life is in the past.
 These days I am a PhD student, and I periodically visit conferences and workshops in various countries.
 One important part of these activities is to meet people and develop a professional network.
 I wonder, is it appropriate to wear a pride t-shirt to a conference?

 On the one hand, I might not want to come out to colleagues I meet for the first time.
 Moreover, it might be seen as an overt political statement in an otherwise apolitical environment.